scott-griffiths/bitformat/doc/index.rst

   * The simplest is just a `Field` which contains a single data type, and either a single value or an array of values.
 These can usually be constructed from just a string.
   * A `Format` contains a list of other fields.
 These can be nested to any depth.
-  * [Coming soon] Field types like `Repeat`, `Find` and `If` can be used to add more logical structure.
+  * Field types like `Repeat` and `If` can be used to add more logical structure.
-* [Coming soon] The values of other fields can be used in later calculations via an f-string-like expression syntax.
+* The values of other fields can be used in later calculations via an f-string-like expression syntax.
-* Data is always stored efficiently as a contiguous array of bits.
+* Data is always stored efficiently as a contiguous array of bits, with the core of the library written in Rust.

 ----

 Installation and download
 -------------------------

 The first product release was made in September 2024, with a 0.2 release in January 2025 that moved the core of the library to be compiled in Rust.
-Further releases are planned for 2025.
+More features were added in the 0.3 release in April, and further releases are planned for 2025.

 To install the module, use pip: